-A detailed analysis of the time scales of organismic adaptation is presented on the following pages.
-As can be seen, it compares the various subspecialties of Psychology.
-Each is a subparadigm.
-Given that where Psychology fits within science is understood, and given that where the subspecialty fits within Psychology is understood, then little appeal need ever be made to other levels of molarity (e.g., biology or sociology) or time scales (e.g., perception or developmental for learning).
+A detailed analysis and comparison of the time scales of organismic adaptation is presented on the following pages.
+As can be seen, the tables compare the various subspecialties of Psychology.
+Each column is a subparadigm.
+Given that where Psychology fits within science is understood, and given that where the subspecialty (e.g., learning) fits within Psychology is understood, then appeal to other levels of molarity need not be made of necessity (e.g., biology or sociology for psychology) or time scales (e.g., perception or developmental for learning).